eug/jMetalDocumentation/operator.md

 public interface CrossoverOperator<S extends Solution<?>> extends Operator<List<S>,List<S>> {
 }
 ```
-This interface simply states that a crossover has as a source a list of `Solution` objects and return as a result another list of solutions.
+This interface simply states that a crossover has as a source, a list of `Solution` objects and return as a result another list of solutions.
 Let us examine two implementations of this interface, one for double solutons and another one for binary solutions.

 The simulated binary crossover (SBX) is the default crossover operator in many multiobjective evolutionary algorithms (e.g., NSGA-II, SPEA2, SMS-EMOA, MOCell, etc).
 A scheme of the `SBXCrossover` class is shown next:
 ```java